diso/diso/wordpress/wp-diso-contactlist/trunk/README.txt

 The WP Contacts List plugin can generate the blogroll in a static page:

 1. Create a new static page.
-2. Add <!--xfnpage--> to the page content where you want the blogroll to appear.
+2. Add <!--contactspage--> to the page content where you want the blogroll to appear.

 ## Contacts List Widget